 Working at BaseKit has given me an opportunity to get up to date with the latest trends and news within web development and tech circles.
 I’ve also learnt a lot about the micro enterprise community that BaseKit supports; it’s been interesting to see how the development work we do impacts real micro-enterprises globally.

-How are you finding remote working with the BK team?
+How are you finding remote working at BaseKit?

 Having worked previously within a hybrid development team, starting a remote role was a new experience.
 As my role is fully remote, it’s important to make opportunities to interact with colleagues.
 The development team have a virtual social meeting each week, which for me is a great opportunity to have fun with the team and get to know my co-workers.